-- 1. Maintain CPR certification and be tested for tuberculosis annually while enrolled in the program. - Receive a physical prior to acceptance into the program; should include in the health history immunizations received i.e. hepatitis B, measles, mumps, rubella, tetanus, and diphtheria. - Possess the physical capacity to handle the day-to-day rigors of athletic training; i.e. physicals, evaluations, therapeutic exercise, weather extremes, sport camps, carrying water coolers and ice chests. - The ability to critically think and problem solve as it relates to the assessment of the injured and ill. - The ability to communicate effectively in both the verbal and in written form; i.e. awareness of and sensitivity to various cultures and social backgrounds, and documentation in medical records and forms. - Professional behavior while representing the Athletic Training Education Program; i.e. dress, attitude, communication, and collegiality. - The ability to act and react appropriately to various stressful and changing situations in athletic training. - A commitment to sequentially progress and complete the Athletic Training Education Program. - A genuine concern for others associated with the Athletic Training Education Program and the patients served. - 10.
+- 1. Maintain CPR certification and be tested for tuberculosis annually while enrolled in the program. - 2.
+Receive a physical prior to acceptance into the program; should include in the health history immunizations received i.e. hepatitis B, measles, mumps, rubella, tetanus, and diphtheria. - 3.
+Possess the physical capacity to handle the day-to-day rigors of athletic training; i.e. physicals, evaluations, therapeutic exercise, weather extremes, sport camps, carrying water coolers and ice chests. - 4.
+The ability to critically think and problem solve as it relates to the assessment of the injured and ill. - 5.
+The ability to communicate effectively in both the verbal and in written form; i.e. awareness of and sensitivity to various cultures and social backgrounds, and documentation in medical records and forms. - 6.
+Professional behavior while representing the Athletic Training Education Program; i.e. dress, attitude, communication, and collegiality. - 7.
+The ability to act and react appropriately to various stressful and changing situations in athletic training. - 8.
+A commitment to sequentially progress and complete the Athletic Training Education Program. - 9.
+A genuine concern for others associated with the Athletic Training Education Program and the patients served. - 10.
 The mental capacity to assimilate, analyze, synthesize, integrate concepts and problem solve to formulate assessment and therapeutic judgments and to be able to distinguish deviations from the norm. - 11.
 Sufficient postural and neuromuscular control, sensory function and coordination, perform appropriate physical examinations using accepted techniques; and accurately, safety and efficiently use equipment and materials during the assessment and treatment of patients. - 12.
 The ability to record the physical examinations results and treatment plan clearly and accurately. - 13.
 The ability to adjust to changing situations and uncertainty in clinical situations. - 14.
-Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient - 15.
-A respect for the LCMS doctrine and other religious beliefs.
+Affective skills and appropriate demeanor and rapport that relate to professional education and quality patient care. - 15.
+A respect for the LCMS doctrine and other religious beliefs. - 16.
+Athletic training can be inherently dangerous when around athletic practices and events.
+Therefore, each athletic training student must carry health insurance in the case of any injuries that may occur.